auraphp/Aura.View/README.md

 Aura View
 =========

-The Aura View package is an implementation of the [TemplateView](http://martinfowler.com/eaaCatalog/templateView.html) pattern, with support for helpers and path stacks.
+The Aura View package is an implementation of the [TemplateView](http://martinfowler.com/eaaCatalog/templateView.html) pattern, with support for automatic escaping, path stacks, and helpers.
 It adheres to the "use PHP for presentation logic" ideology, and is preceded by systems such as [Savant](http://phpsavant.com), [Zend_View](http://framework.zend.com/manual/en/zend.view.html), and [Solar_View](http://solarphp.com/class/Solar_View).

 Basic Usage